ankschoubey/blog/src/content/post/life-blog/57-communication-during-conflict.md

 Remember, the goal is to seek to understand, than to be understood.

-## Have the attitude of: The person you are listening to is important and worth listening to.
+## Have the attitude of: The person you are listening to is important and worth listening to

 Having mutual respect leads to better understanding and less drama.

-## Listen carefully and listen everything.
+## Listen carefully and listen everything

 No matter how silly on mundane something seems.
 It maybe of value to the other person.
 Don't negate anything by saying it's dumb.
 It may or maynot be dumb.
 Listen and ask followup questions.